Skip to Content

 What you want is a very gradual, faded transition from around the middle of your sideburns into the bald head.

-The neckline is the border between the neck hair and the neck skin.
+The neckline is the border between the neck hair and the neck.
 The neckline should be well-defined, with no stray hair or stubble beneath it.
-Not doing this can leave you with a very unkempt looking stubble beard.
+Not doing this can leave you with a very unkempt-looking stubble beard.

-We’ve discussed how to trim the perfect neckline here, but to summarize:
+We’ve discussed how to trim a stubble neckline here, but to summarize:

-4. Mark out the point immediately above your second finger.
-This can either be a mental note, or you could draw it out with your girlfriend’s eyeliner.
+- Mark out the point immediately above your second finger.
 This point will become the lowest point of the neckline you’re about to trim.

 You’ve just trimmed a glorious neckline.
 A well-defined beard is an essential component of the bald with stubble look.